gurishaansingh/Induction-Program/README.md

 ### Mr. Harsimran Singh Jaggi

-He gave a warm welcome and spoke about the legacy, vision, and values of GNDEC.
+•He gave a warm welcome and spoke about the legacy, vision, and values of GNDEC.

-His emphasis on academic excellence, research, and a student-focused approach gave me insight into the college's commitment.
+•His emphasis on academic excellence, research, and a student-focused approach gave me insight into the college's commitment.

-He also provided a detailed campus overview and explained the key student facilities.
+•He also provided a detailed campus overview and explained the key student facilities.

 ### Dr. Sehajpal Singh

-Explained the college’s history and the significance of the 70th anniversary.
+•Explained the college’s history and the significance of the 70th anniversary.

-His clarity made complex ideas easy to grasp – a trait I appreciate in great educators.
+•His clarity made complex ideas easy to grasp – a trait I appreciate in great educators.

-I admired his encouragement for students to see themselves as part of GNDEC’s legacy.
+•I admired his encouragement for students to see themselves as part of GNDEC’s legacy.

 ### Mrs. Harpreet Kaur Garewal

-Spoke to students with the intent to bridge school learning and engineering education.
+•Spoke to students with the intent to bridge school learning and engineering education.

-She advised students to treat their first year as a foundation-building phase.
+•She advised students to treat their first year as a foundation-building phase.

-I found her message empowering, especially her thoughts on transitioning smoothly into engineering academics.
+•I found her message empowering, especially her thoughts on transitioning smoothly into engineering academics.

 ### Mr. Maheshinder Singh Garewal

-Delivered a highly motivating session.
+•Delivered a highly motivating session.
 His talk about the NSET Trust and his own experiences was deeply impactful.

-He highlighted confidence-building and personality development - something I strongly advocate for learners.
+•He highlighted confidence-building and personality development - something I strongly advocate for learners.

-His message on continuous self-improvement resonated deeply with me.
+•His message on continuous self-improvement resonated deeply with me.

-He was later honored by the college for his contribution.
+•He was later honored by the college for his contribution.

 #### 01:30 PM to 03:30 PM – Electrical Engineering Department Tour